topst-development/Documentation/TOPST-VCP/Hardware/Periperals/External CPU interface Connector.md

 </h1>

-This is connector for connecting External CPU Board.
+J14D1 is connector for connecting External CPU Board.
 However, a separate cable for connection is not provided.

 Figure 1.1 shows the appearance of External CPU Interface Connector (J14D1).